dilloncarlos/toxic_comments/README.md

 ## Who am I?

-I'm a Graduate student and Data Science Initiative affiliate at UC Davis.
-I'm played with some kaggle datasets before and used one competition as a project for a statistics course, but this is my first real structured attempt to compete.
+I am a Graduate student and Data Science Initiative affiliate at UC Davis.
+I have played with some kaggle datasets before and used one competition as a project for a statistics course, but this is my first real structured attempt to compete.
 Ultimately, I hope to learn a lot and not finish